liferay/liferay-docs/discover/portal/articles/06-setting-up-liferay/instance-settings/02-integrating-existing-users-into-liferay.markdown

 If your situation fits the scenario described above, follow these steps:

-1. Configure one node of your Liferay cluster as a SAML SP using the instructions of the previous section.
+1. Configure one node of your Liferay cluster as a SAML service provider using the instructions of the previous section.

 2. Ensure that this Liferay node is using the fully qualified name of the load balancer (e.g., `FQN.LB.HOST`) as the value of the `web.server.host` property